yusif-ifraimov/FlapPy_Bird_SWT/README.md

 [test_this_nasty_bird.py](https://github.com/yusif-ifraimov/FlapPy_Bird_SWT/blob/master/test/test_this_nasty_bird.py)

 ## 6. Continuous Integration
-Unfortunately my project does not have delivery part at least standard one like PyPI or some Python-based website.
+Basically, there are standard delivery parts like [PyPI](https://pypi.org/) or usually Python-based website (e.g built on [Django](https://www.djangoproject.com/)).
-So Let's assume I  deliver my project just on github with all green/yellow values of the badges.
+Unfortunately, my project has not neither of above mentioned delivery parts for understandable reasons.
+Thats why let's suppose that I  deliver my project just on github with all green/yellow values of the badges.
 So that all of them were green or at least yellow for such badges as test coverage.